 Most people just pass through Jackson, Wyoming on their way to Grand Teton National Park, since it is the main gateway town.
 However, it has a lot to offer and is worth a longer visit.
 Nearby is the National Elk Refuge and in winter, you can see over 7,500 elk spread out in this fairly small area.
 Elk naturally shed their antlers each spring, and in April, scouts collect the thousands of antlers that are strewn over the fields.

 On Memorial Day weekend, there is a huge antler market in Town Square.
 Even if you are unable to visit at this time, Town Square, which is the heart of the town, has enormous arches made of elk antlers and there are usually buskers playing country music nearby.
-Across the street, is the Cowboy Bar, a legendary venue for dining, drinking and enjoying live music.
+Across the street, is the Cowboy Bar, a legendary venue for dining, drinking, and enjoying live music.
 There are plenty of other restaurants in town too, and many have live music and outdoor seating.

 There are is the National Museum of Wildlife Art and the River Runner’s Museum, which are both well worth a visit.

-Recommended by James from Travel Collecting
+Recommended by James from Parks Collecting

 Salt Lake City, Utah